Transitioning to Natural Deodorant: Part 2

 Also, all natural deodorants are NOT created equal.
 Read the ingredients.
 Many "natural deodorants" still contain fragrance oils and other suspect ingredients.
 I cannot stress enough how important it is to always read and research the ingredient label so you know what is actually inside the product.

 Become an ingredient detective.
 Which ingredients seem to work better for you?
 Are there any common ingredients in deodorants or other skincare products that cause sensitivities?

 Try each deodorant for a couple of weeks, as it takes your body time to adjust.
 Know that it might take some experimentation before finding the right natural deodorant for you.
 But once you do, you’ll never go back.

-We make three completely different natural deodorant formulations.
-Two types the Coconut Cream and Coconut Stick are made with baking soda.
-Our Clay Silk deodorants rely on virgin coconut oil and essential oils to combat odor.
+We make THREE completely different natural deodorant formulations.
+Two of our deodorants the Coconut Cream and Coconut Stick are made with baking soda.
+Our Clay Silk deodorants rely on virgin coconut oil, natural clay, and essential oils to help combat odor.

 Visit the "Help Me Choose a Natural Deodorant" section of our website for a detailed description of each type of deodorant.